devsaik/offers-generator/README.md

 ![Logo](app/templates/src/assets/images/generator-gulp-angular-logo-200x200.png)

 ## Why generator-gulp-angular ?
+It's a custom generator which loads offers module

 This generator combines the best features of other generators like [generator-angular](https://github.com/yeoman/generator-angular), [ngTailor](https://github.com/lauterry/generator-ngtailor) and [generator-gulp-webapp](https://github.com/yeoman/generator-gulp-webapp) into an optimal workflow for starting applications with AngularJS powered by Gulp!